EthanJY-CS/RPS_ComputerVision/README.md

-# Rock, Paper, Scissors - A Computer Vision Introdcution Project
+# Rock, Paper, Scissors - A Computer Vision Introduction Project

 > Classic game of Rock Paper Scissors, with a best of 3 Winner!